 When DS has an update or new component to share, we’ll publish it to the rest of the team through Figma.

 You’ll see a blue dot in the team library section or a message in the lower right asking you to review the updates to an existing component.

 To support our design practices better, we occasionally adopt and leverage design resources from the wider Figma design community.
 One example is the usage of Figma plugins.
 Below is a list of recommended plugins that are beneficial to supporting our design processes.

 Evaluates foreground and background colors against Web Content Accessibility Guidelines (WCAG).
 Scan entire pages to see all text-layer color issues at once.Get the plugin

 Submissions are sent through our Coda request form.
 Issues later get triaged and go through the design to development process.

 Resources for more inlilne conversations and discussions.
-Ask and answer questions.
+Ask and answer questions.#design-systems

 The design systems team holds a weekly hour (held over Zoom) session set aside exclusively for more qualitative insights about how to use the system.

 Tuesdays @ 11am PST